mdeschermeier/Shiphero/README.md

 This wrapper will handle all required cURL functions and JSON encoding/decoding.
 In the event that additional cURL options need to be modified, a method is provided to [accomodate this need](#shipherosetadditionalcurloptopt-val).
 Additionally, once the API
-Key is set via `Shiphero::setKey($k)`, the `'token' => '<Your API Key>'` element of the arrays passed into the various methods of the wrapper will not be required and may be omitted from the arrays.
+Key is set via `Shiphero::setKey($k)`, the `'token' => '<Your API Key>'` element of the arrays passed into the various methods of the wrapper will not be required and should be omitted from the arrays.

 ## Table of Contents
 ##### [Set Up](#set-up)